jiaweihuang22/cse15l-lab-reports-5/website.md

-I am having problem fixing the bug in ListExamples.java.
-By running `bash test.sh` I know there's a bug I need to change but I can't figure which part of the code I need to change.
+I am having a problem fixing the bug in ListExamples.java.
+By running `bash test.sh` I know there's a bug I need to change but I can't figure out which part of the code I need to change.